I’m going to get meta for a moment and talk to you about blogging.

 I’m now taking one of those drafts and polishing it up into this article.
 I simply can’t wait to dive back in and add a few more drafts.
 If you need to jumpstart your writing habit again, this just might do the trick.

-Any other blogging tips got you excited about writing as we head towards late summer?
+Any other blogging tips got you excited about #writing again?
 Let me know!